Group of faculty and staff lifting a heavy beam.

 • Gantan-sai (Shinto New Year)

-• New Year’s Day (Christian-Gregorian Calendar)
+• New Year’s Day (first day of the Gregorian calendar)

 January 4